Best Bad Faith Insurance Lawyers in Lafayette

 Frequently Asked Questions

-What counts as bad faith under Louisiana law
+What is bad faith under Louisiana law?

-What is satisfactory proof of loss
+What is satisfactory proof of loss?

-Can I recover penalties and attorney fees
+Can I recover attorney fees?

-How long do I have to sue
+How long do I have to file a lawsuit?

 Additional Resources